-Caravaggio, an Italian painter from 17th century, was not only a murderer and scum, but also a criminal and a scofflaw.
-His paintings, which changed the course of Italian art history, tell the incredible stories and reveal the pain that he went through.
+Caravaggio, an Italian painter from the 17th century, was not only a murderer and scum but also a criminal and a scofflaw.
+His paintings, which changed the course of Italian art history, tell incredible stories and reveal the pain that he went through.

-Here are some of our favourite Caravaggio paintings from Italy.
+Here are some of our favorite Caravaggio paintings from Italy.
 We’ve arranged our list according to the date he did them… and any possible motivations.

 Caravaggio was born in 1571.
 He grew up in Caravaggio in Italy, just outside Milan.
 It’s not an accident: Although his real name was Michelangelo Merisi he chose to go by the name of his hometown partly to distinguish himself from the other Michelangelo.
 This is not uncommon, however: Pietro Berrettini, a Cortona-born artist, was actually named Pietro da Cortona.